restorecommerce/chassis-srv/README.md

 #### Timeout

-Endpoints can be called with a timeout.
+It is possible to add a timeout to an endpoint call.
 The timeout number is in milliseconds.

 ```js
 yield service.endpoint({}, {timeout:100}),